cloudflare/cloudflare-docs/products/waiting-room/src/content/how-to/create-waiting-room/create-waiting-room-api.md

 ---
-title: Create a waiting room using the Waiting Room API
+title: Create a Waiting Room via the API
 alwaysopen: true
 weight: 260
 hidden: false
 ---

+# Create a Waiting Room via the API

 Create a waiting room by appending the following endpoint in the [Waiting Room API](https://api.cloudflare.com/#waiting-room-create-waiting-room) to the Cloudflare API base URL.